Malayan Communist Party: The war's aftermath

 Japan's surrender on 15 August 1945 caught the combatants in Malaya by surprise.
 The first British contingent of reoccupation troops did not arrive until 3 September; Singapore was reoccupied only on the 8th.
 The Japanese garrison withdrew from the countryside, leaving a power vacuum that was filled by the MPAJA.
 In many places, especially Chinese areas, they were greeted as heroes as they emerged from the forest.

 The British recognised the MPAJA's authority, paying its soldiers for the role in the reoccupation.
-The guerillas, meanwhile, seized Japanese arms and recruited freely, forming an 8th Regiment and lifting their armed strength over 6,000.
+The guerrillas, meanwhile, seized Japanese arms and recruited freely, forming an 8th Regiment and lifting their armed strength over 6,000.
 At the same time they launched reprisals against collaborators in the Malay police force and the civilian population and began to forcibly raise funds.

 Many in the rank and file advocated revolution.
 The cautious approach which was favoured by Lai Teck and a majority of the leadership prevailed—a decision which was later viewed as a major missed opportunity.

 On 12 September the British Military Administration (BMA) was installed at Kuala Lumpur.
 Later that year MPAJA reluctantly agreed to disband.
 Weapons were handed in at ceremonies where the wartime role of the army was praised.
 Six thousand eight-hundred soldiers were officially disbanded, but a proportion of weapons were withheld, particularly handguns.
 The party was still not legal but able to operate without repression.

 The MCP adopted a 'National Front' policy, building a broad coalition to work for national independence within legal means.
 Due to bad economic conditions, the BMA was immediately faced with strikes and demonstrations in which the Communists played an active part.
-Several were put down by armed force and leaders banished.
+Several were put down by armed force and the leaders banished.
 The MCP also exerted influence through parliamentary parties such as the Malayan Democratic Union (MDU) and the Malay Nationalist Party (MNP).

 In 1946, amid a discontent with the leadership's cautious line, an investigation commenced into rumours of Lai Teck's treachery.
 Before he could be questioned in March 1947, Lai Teck fled the country with party funds.
 Badly shaken, the Central Executive Committee kept the defection secret for a year while they struggled to come to terms with it.
 The 26-year-old Chin Peng was chosen as the new Secretary General.
 A senior officer in the MPAJA 5th Regiment in Perak, he had been the party's principal liaison with Force 136.
 The party's stance became more resolutely anti-British.